eszypulski/D3Spring24/Week Three Homework/readme.md

 Week three homework -- I was never able to get the labels to work correctly!
-I missed a detail or two in class.
+I missed a detail or two in class.w